-This is achieved by choosing a start buffer with a pH optimized to allow maximal binding of target protein, and as high as possible an ionic strength to suppress binding of sample contaminants.

-This strategy results in a concentration of the target substances.
+This is achieved by choosing a start buffer with a pH optimized to allow maximal binding of target protein, and as high an ionic strength as possible to avoid binding of sample contaminants.
+This strategy results in a higher concentration of the target substances.